robvet/dapr-workshop/Assignment04/step-by-step.md

 1. Open the file `src/TrafficControlService/Startup.cs`.

-1. In the `ConfigureServices` method, the `IVehicleStateRepository` implementation to use is registered with dependency injection:
+1. In the `ConfigureServices` method, the `IVehicleStateRepository` implementation is registered with dependency injection:

    ```csharp
    services.AddSingleton<IVehicleStateRepository, InMemoryVehicleStateRepository>();
    ```

-1. Replace the `InMemoryVehicleStateRepository` with your new new `DaprVehicleStateRepository`:
+1. Replace the `InMemoryVehicleStateRepository` with your new `DaprVehicleStateRepository` concrete class:

    ```csharp
    services.AddSingleton<IVehicleStateRepository, DaprVehicleStateRepository>();